 Lead Investigator: Michael Tretyakov

-Co-Investigators: Andreas Endruweit, Andrew Long, Marco Iglesias, Mikhail Matveev
+Co-Investigators: Andreas Endruweit, Andrew Long, Andrew Parsons, Marco Iglesias, Mikhail Matveev

 The key requirements of the composite industry are to have repeatable mechanical properties of composite components, to minimise possibility of defects, and to have repeatable production cycles.
 For the RTM process to be used for high-value components, appearance of dry spots (i.e., defects) should be prevented.
 Appearance of voids and deviations from the designed filling time are caused by uncertainties in the material and process parameters, which cannot be realistically fully eliminated.
 To counteract the effect of the deviations, manufacturers use more conservative designs with larger safety factors.
 These conservative designs increase the total manufacturing and life-cycle costs.
 Furthermore, defects occurring because of uncertainties can lead to costly rework or higher scrap rate, which again increase the costs.
 The ability to quantify and control these uncertainties is of great importance for further advances in composites manufacturing.
 Currently, NDE and rework can take 10% to 30% of the overall manufacturing time in the aerospace industry.
 Finding new solutions for reducing this time is of the highest significance.